Our Verdict

 Common questions about this comparison

-The ViewSonic LX700-4K is significantly brighter with 4000 ANSI lumens.
-The Valerion StreamMaster Plus2 offers 2000 ANSI lumens, making it better suited for dedicated dark rooms where extreme brightness isn't always necessary.
+The ViewSonic LX700-4K is significantly brighter at 4000 ANSI lumens, compared to the Valerion StreamMaster Plus2's 2000 ANSI lumens, making it better for brighter environments.

 Explore Other Categories